pymc-devs/pytensor/doc/library/scan.rst

 Improving Scan's performance
 ----------------------------

-This section covers some ways to improve performance of an Pytensor function using Scan.
+This section covers some ways to improve performance of an PyTensor function using Scan.